JamesMcCullochDickens/PolygonMLP/README.md

 - PolygonFactory.py generates the training and testing images, which are polygons of random radius, random number of sides from, and of a certain resolution

-- The testing images of resolutions 300/600
+- The testing images are of resolutions 300/600

 - TrainAndTest.py is the training and testing code for both models